 Pitt Legal Services Incubator

 Applications for the 2019 incubator group will open Oct.
-1, 2018 with a start date of Jan.
-7, 2019.
+1, 2019 with an anticipated start date of Jan.
+2020.
 Space is limited.
 For more information, contact Program Director Amy Coco.
 The program is open to all Pitt Law graduates who are admitted to practice law in the Commonwealth of Pennsylvania.

 A Professional Home for Entrepreneurial Lawyers